Call Downtown Dental Excellence Today!

 Emergency Appointments

-There will be times in which emergencies come up, and you’ll need to see the dentist in between regular dental exams.
+There will be times when emergencies come up, and you’ll need to see the dentist in between regular dental exams.
 This may be the case when:

 - You are experiencing pain or pressure.